Herpes Simplex Virus Antibody

 What other tests might I have along with this test?

-If you have an active herpes infection, you may also need a physical exam so your doctor can visually inspect the sores.
-Your doctor may collect a sample from the sores to culture in a lab.
+If you have an active herpes infection, you may also need a physical exam so your healthcare provider can visually inspect the sores.
+Your healthcare provider may collect a sample from the sores to culture in a lab.

 What do my test results mean?